 This guide explains the main concepts of Data Flow's architecture:

-- The microservice architecture of the deployed applications and how that is defined using a DSL
+- The microservice architecture of the deployed applications and how that is defined by using a DSL.

 - How the Server Components are secured and the tooling used to interact with them.

 - Runtime monitoring of streaming data pipelines.

 - The Spring projects that you can use to develop stream and batch data pipelines.